Alerts

 Chief Finance Officer

-As Chief Finance Officer Sandy is responsible for the oversight of ONC’s finances, including financial administration, budget planning, cash flow, financial statements, audits and supervision of the finance team.
-She is involved in developing and ensuring the long-term financial health of ONC, including financial risk and leadership of financial strategy.
-Sandy has experience working for the private sector construction industry in accounting and controller positions before joining the University of Victoria as the Director of Research Accounting.
-She has volunteered with national university organizations including CARA (Canadian Association of Research Administrators) and CAUBO (Canadian Association of University Business Officers).
-In 2019 she took on a partial term secondment with CAUBO to liaise with the Canadian research universities, assisting with the Canadian Tri-Agency (NSERC/SSHRC/CIHR) shift to a principles-based approach for the financial administration of research grants.
-The other half of the secondment was working with ONC and in July 2019 she joined ONC as the CFO.
+As Chief Finance Officer Sandy is responsible for the oversight of ONC’s financial administration and ensuring ONC’s long-term financial health, including financial risk and leadership of financial strategy.
+Responsibilities include budget and strategic planning, financial statements, contracts, and supervision of the finance team.
+Sandy worked as an accountant in the private sector construction industry before joining the University of Victoria, first as the Director of Research Accounting and then in 2015 as the Director of Accounting Services.
+Over her 30 years with UVic she has volunteered with national university organizations including CARA (Canadian Association of Research Administrators) and CAUBO (Canadian Association of University Business Officers).
+In 2019, she accepted the opportunity of working with ONC permanently as the CFO.
+Sandy has a CPA CMA designation, a BA Honours with distinction and an MA in Art History.
+In 2008 she received the President’s Distinguished Service Award for her work in Research Accounting.
 Sandy has a CPA CMA accounting designation, a BA Honours with distinction and an MA in Art History.
 In 2008 she was awarded the President’s Distinguished Service Award for her work in Research Accounting.

 Read more